HSB Living Lab

 Future inhabitants under the microscope

 In the autumn of 2013 we made the decision, as the first external partner, to join the project HSB Living Lab.
 This decision resulted in phase one, which meant that we contributed to a brick-and-mortar location along with our other partners, HSB, Chalmers and Johanneberg Science Park.
 Today, we are twelve partners.
-HSB Living Lab is a unique research project in which new technological, social and architectural innovations will be tested in real life.
+HSB Living Lab pioneers real-life testing of new technological, social, and architectural innovations.
 For ten years, the house will serve as a living laboratory and home to about 40 students and researchers.

 It is an arena for developing new ways to build and shape the future of housing, as well as a platform for work between collaboration partners.
 It will feature a residential section with student housing and an exhibition area, including offices, meeting rooms and showrooms for research.
 The project is one of a kind, as it is the first house where people will live while the research goes on.